 Click Publish …

-(Post publish section)
+(Post publish button)

 Your post will now publish right away …

-(Post publish section – Post status: ‘Published’)
+(Post publish button – Status: ‘Published’)

 Troubleshooting Scheduled Posts